anduril/sample-app-thumbnail/README.md

 ## Before you begin

-1. Install the required dependencies.
-Navigate to `modules`, the run the following commands:
+1. Use `pip` to install the Lattice SDK for Python:

     ```bash
-    $ pipenv install
-    $ pipenv shell
-    $ poetry install
+    $ pip install anduril
     ```

 1. Get the following authorization tokens from the [Lattice Sandboxes dashboard](/sandboxes.developer.anduril.com):